The Four-Step Process to Disarming an Angry Customer

 Now you’ve related to them and shown real empathy.
 They couldn’t possibly still be angry at you, right?!
 You’ve become more of a confidant, a comradery against the wrong done to them.
 At this point, they likely believe you’re going to take care of them (next step: do it).

 Make the customer happy.
 What are they looking for?
 A refund?
 Exchange?
 If it is within reason, give it to them happily.
 Be a problem solver!
 If they don’t know what the remedy is, offer one.
 Maybe it’s 10% off their next order or a replacement product.
 If you first apologize, console, then understand, you can find the right remedy for this customer.

 While faulty products, returns, and exchanges may mean a small loss for the company, an unhappy customer is guaranteed lost business.
 You lose them and you’ll likely lose people in their network.
-However, turn their negative experience into a positive one, and studies show that 80% of those angry customers will become loyal customers!
+However, turn their negative experience into a positive one, and studies show that 80% of those unhappy customers will become loyal customers!